Package 'stratallo'

 (numeric)

-costs c1,,cHc_1,\ldots,c_H, of surveying one element in stratum.
-A strictly positive numbers.
-Can be also of length 1, if all unit costs are the same for all strata.
-In this case, the elements will be recycled to the length of bounds.
+costs c1,,cHc_1,\ldots,c_H of surveying one element in each stratum.
+Strictly positive values.
+May also be of length 1, in which case the value is recycled to match the length of bounds.

 Details